chazlarson/autotelly/README.md

 ```
 m3u_editor_repo=https://github.com/jjssoftware/m3u-epg-editor.git
 ```
 Perhaps you have your own fork that does something differently?
-For example, I use my own fork that eliminates the 90-odd lines of channel and programme logging that a redacted above.
+For example, I use my own fork that eliminates the 90-odd lines of channel and programme logging that are redacted above.

 ```
 build_telly=1